 Tsereteli strove hard to get the officers released, but we could not accept this.
 Then Tsereteli and Skobelev tried to have the matter decided in a sense favourable to them by proposing that the officers be transferred to one of the prisons in Petrograd.
 They promised that in Petrograd the officers would be investigated and brought to trial.
 On the third point there were no differences between us and the ministers, since for the present we were not proposing to introduce any changes in the system of organisation of the courts and the organs of self-government as being institutions common to Russia as a whole.

-Tscrctcli and Skobelcv were in an excited state the whole time.
-Tseretcli frequently clutched his head, exclaiming: “Will there really be civil war, will it really not be possible to prevent it?”
+Tsereteli and Skobelev were in an excited state the whole time.
+Tsereteli frequently clutched his head, exclaiming: “Will there really be civil war, will it really not be possible to prevent it?”
 Along with this, in order to intimidate us, he asserted the soldiers of the Petrograd garrison were acutely hostile to Kronstadt and were even straining at the leash to suppress it.
-Since we had precise information as to the mood of the Petrograd garrison we were not particularly disposed to share Tseretcli’s fears.
+Since we had precise information as to the mood of the Petrograd garrison we were not particularly disposed to share Tsereteli’s fears.

 During their brief stay at Kronstadt, Tsereteli and Skobelev tried to establish direct contact with the masses.
 On their insistence that notice was given by telephone to all the ships that there was to be a meeting at which they would be present.
 At the appointed hour the two appeared in Anchor Square.
 The crowd, quite numerous at first, thinned out increasingly as meeting went on until at last only a small handful of people were left near the tribune.